 This project would not have been possible without the valuable support and contributions of the following people.

-Amy Aixi Zhang, who drafted the case studies and did invaluable project coordination work throughout.
+Amy Aixi Zhang, who drafted the original case studies and did invaluable project coordination work throughout.

-Mason Kortz, who helped the Catalysts reach their final version after the workshop.
+Mason Kortz, who helped the Catalysts reach their final version after the workshop and assisted in the finalization of the case studies.

-Tiffany Lin, who designed and built this website.
+Tiffany Lin, who designed and built the original website.

 All the lawyers, activists, technologists and academics who generously shared their insights and expertise during the interviews.